Schedule A (Form 1040): A guide to itemized deductions for US expats

 If your itemized deductions don't exceed the standard deduction for your filing status, you should take the standard deduction.
 This choice is simpler and generally results in a lower tax liability.

 Yes, you can do both.
-However, using the FEIE reduces your AGI, which might lower the benefit of certain deductions, like medical expenses (which are limited to amounts exceeding 10% of AGI).
+However, using the FEIE reduces your AGI, which may affect the benefit of certain deductions.
+Medical expenses, for example, are only deductible to the extent they exceed 7.5% of your AGI.

 You can deduct either state and local income taxes or sales taxes under the SALT deduction.
 However, foreign income taxes may be better used as a credit on Form 1116 instead of a deduction on Schedule A.